MicrosoftDocs/learn/learn-pr/azure/build-node-cosmos-app-vscode/includes/3-exercise-create-cosmosdb-instance.md

 10. Wait while the Cosmos DB account is created.

-11. When the account has been created, in the Cosmos DB pane, expand your Azure account, and verify that the new Cosmos DB account appears:
+11. When the account has been created, in the Cosmos DB pane, expand your Azure account.
+Verify that the new Cosmos DB account appears:

     ![Screenshot of the Cosmos DB pane in Visual Studio Code.
 The new Cosmos DB account is listed under the user's Azure account](../media/3-new-comsosdb-account.png)